mark-meyer/startherecms/docs/aws.rst

 .. image:: _static/aws/create_aws_bucket.png
     :alt: The AWS S3 home console

-Pick a name that's related to the website you're creating. **Write down this name.** We will use it later as BUCKET-NAME.
+Pick a name that's related to the website you're creating.
+For my example I used my-cool-app-bucket.
+**Write down this name.** We will use it later as BUCKET-NAME.
 Keep clicking next and choose the default setup Amazon suggests.

 .. image:: _static/aws/sample_bucket.png